andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 - Step 2: Create a Resource Group.
 - Step 3: Create a virtual machine using Windows 10 Pro, version 21H2(free services eligible) and your desired specifications.
 - Step 4: Configure remote access to the virtual machines, such as using Remote Desktop Protocol (RDP).
-- Step 5: Install osTicket on the VM instance using the command-line interface.
+- Step 5: Install osTicket on the VM.
 - Step 6: Configure the osTicket instance with the necessary settings, including email, database, and help desk settings.
 - Step 7: Navigate to the osTicket web interface and log in using the administrator credentials.
 - Step 8: Configure the help desk settings, including the department, email settings, and user accounts.